erikatudisco/programming_formalism/common-practices/notes_code_review.md

 ---

-# Benefits of Code Review
+# Benefits - a case study

 > - In a group of 11 programs developed by the same group of people, the first 5 were developed without reviews.
 > - The remaining 6 were developed with reviews.
 After all the programs were released to production, the first 5 had an average of 4.5 errors per 100 lines of code.